 Mobile web investing: Market growth

 In terms of mobile app spending, Zenith Media reports that mobile advertising will account for 30.5 percent of global advertising expenditure in 2020, up from 19.2 percent in 2017.
-In terms of numbers, its been said that expenditure on mobile advertising will total US$187 billion in 2020 which will be more than twice the US$88 billion spent on desktop advertising.
+In terms of numbers, mobile advertising will total US$187 billion in 2020, which will be more than twice the US$88 billion spent on desktop advertising.

 Mobile web investing: How to invest

-- Stocks: Of course, for those who are more interested in going all-in on a company, investing in stocks is generally the way to go.
-When it comes to the mobile web, there is a wide variety of stocks to choose from: from investing in apps, to video games, and social media, there is certainly no shortage of stocks for investors to choose from.
+Of course, for those who are more interested in going all-in on a company, investing in stocks is generally the way to go.
+When it comes to the mobile web, there are a wide variety of stocks from which to choose, such as those in apps, video games, and social media.

 This is an updated version of an article first published on the Investing News Network in 2017.